RuneSchool/RuneSchool.github.io/_posts/2026-4-26-etymology.md

 - A cool added benefit of an etymological spelling system is that if "spelling pronunciation" continues as a trend, English speakers could very well recover old pronunciations that used to exist.
 Some isolated people could just read a lot in this orthography and eventually their pronunciations would get much closer to the original Old English phonemes!
 Or at least the original "lexical sets" for words could be recovered.

 - The Latin version encodes more information than the Runic version.
-It's genuinely something like Traditional Chinese characters (as the creator of this system put it once).
+The Latin forms are helpful for learning for that reason.
+But the Runic being more succinct, it boils words down to their essential forms.
+Not "ᛋᛚᛖᛖᛈ" but "ᛋᛚᛖᛈ".
+Not "ᛋᚾᚩᚪᚹ" but "ᛋᚾᚪᚹ".
+These Runic forms could be useful almost as symbols; recognizable at a glance by native speakers.